toshiouchi/non_autoregressive_transformer_image_captioning/README.md

 Transforemer Encoder outputs is upsampled and used for input as Transformer Decoder target input.
 And, CTCLoss was used for calculation of loss.

+### Datasets

+Train2014 of cocodataset was used as datasets.
+Train dataset is 70 % and Validation dataset is 30% of train2014.

 ### Inference Results